Campaigning for institutional transparency, accountability and justice over four decades

 Kuldip Sekhon Family Support Group

 Mr Sekhon, a local Southall taxi driver, was murdered by Steen Cocker, a well-known local supporter of the National Front in December 1988 in Hounslow, Middlesex.
-SMG established a family justice campaign to ensure a through police investigation and organised local family led protests to highlight the case, including a successful half day closure of Southall town centre to mark Mr Sekhon’s funeral in January 1989.
+Southall Monitoring Group established a family justice campaign to ensure a thorough police investigation and organised local family led protests to highlight the case, including a successful half day closure of Southall town centre to mark Mr Sekhon’s funeral in January 1989.
 Read an article about the case here: https://paulcolemanslondon.blogspot.com/2023/04/thatcher-legacy-death-murders-southall.html

 1993